Our Mission

 Board Member

-Shakita LaGrant-McClain, Secretary
+Shakita LaGrant-McClain, Acting President

 Shakita LaGrant-McClain oversees all aspects of Milwaukee County’s largest department with a nearly $400 million budget, approximately 900 employees, serving 80,000 residents annually.
 She supervises multiple service areas including Aging and Disabilities Services, Behavioral Health Services, Housing Services, Management Services, and Veterans’ Services.
 She’s a champion of a No Wrong Door model of service delivery, to improve racial and health equity, and serve Milwaukee County residents across their lifespan regardless of race, gender, age, or socio-economic status.
 LaGrant-McClain is a demonstrated leader who is dedicated to maximizing organizational performance and leveraging DHHS to influence the human services ecosystem and positively impact social determinants of health.
 Her success as a leader includes investing in staff training and development, delivering high quality customer service, and transforming human service delivery to a person-centered approach.
 LaGrant-McClain is a compassionate and committed community leader who leads by example drawing from personal experience.
 She is a highly effective executive with the ability to bring energy and enthusiasm to monumental tasks, motivating a large team of professionals to reach lofty goals.
 Her focus is on delivering human services with high quality customer service.
 She has demonstrated success with organizational performance, fiscal health, training and development, team building, coaching and facilitation, and public speaking.
 Additionally, she serves as an adjunct instructor at a local university.
 She is a natural teacher who believes in coaching and investing in human capital.